supercollider/supercollider.github.io/_includes/download.md

 <p>Quarks is the package system and extends SuperCollider with lots of interesting things for math, graphics, machine learning, networking, interface and compositional frameworks.</p>

+SuperCollider 3.7 comes with a new implementation that lets you install quarks from a provided interface, from github URLs or by installing packages that you have downloaded.

+Some more information is here: https://github.com/supercollider-quarks/quarks

+<h5>SuperCollider 3.6 and earlier Quarks</h5>
 <ul>
     <li><a href="http://quarks.sourceforge.net/">Quarks repository</a></li>
     <li><a href="http://doc.sccode.org/Guides/UsingQuarks.html">Quarks help file</a></li>
 </ul>

-<p><strong>Note: SourceForge changed the URL of the Quarks repo.</strong>  Older binary builds of SuperCollider are configured to point to the old URL, but this is easily fixed.
+<p><strong>Note: SourceForge changed the URL of the Quarks repo several years ago.</strong>  Very old versions of SuperCollider are configured to point to the old URL, but this is easily fixed.
 If your install is broken please follow <a href="/development/quarks-repository-moved.html">these instructions</a>.</p>